This post may contain affiliate links. For more information, please read the full disclosure policy here.

-It’s here!
-I reveal my 15 favourite solo travel destinations around the world.
-From Las Vegas to London, this post is guaranteed to inspire you to go on your own solo adventure.
+Today, I reveal 23 of my favourite solo travel destinations around the world.
+From Las Vegas to London, this post is guaranteed to inspire you to go on your own solo travel adventure.

-It’s probably not news to you that I am a big advocate for solo travel.
+It’s about time I compiled a list of my favourite solo travel destinations in one post, right?
+In case you didn’t know, I am a big advocate for solo travel.
 I have travelled alone across four continents (so far), and I have no plans to stop anytime soon.
-At the beginning, the thought of travelling alone and moving across the world by myself made me have an actual breakdown in a San Francisco hostel room.
+In the beginning, the thought of travelling alone and moving across the world by myself made me have an actual breakdown in a San Francisco hostel room.

-I wouldn’t say Dublin is my favourite place in the world, but it’s a great city to visit alone.
+I wouldn’t say Dublin is my favourite place in the world, but it’s a great place to visit alone in Europe.
 Although I only took one bus during my visit, there were different transport options available.
 I also felt very comfortable walking around the entire city early in the morning and at night.
 There’s plenty of things to do in Dublin as well.
 You can base yourself in Dublin and do day trips to places like Northern Ireland, Cork and Galway too.

 To be honest, travelling around Europe solo did make me nervous because of the language barrier.
 But I constantly see UK residents on Instagram hopping over to mainland Europe for the weekend.
 So I thought if they could do it, so could I. Amsterdam was the best city I visited in Europe in terms of the minimal language barrier.
 Every local who served me – whether it was at a shop or cafe – spoke amazing English and were so polite.
 I was honestly blown away by the hospitality and this is why Amsterdam is now one of my favourite cities in Europe.
 I also spent a lot of time walking around admiring the architecture and eating a lot of good food.